loadingalias/cargo-rail/docs/config.md

 # Configuration Reference

 > Complete reference for all rail.toml configuration options.
-Generated from source code.
+Kept in sync with source defaults and CLI behavior.

 ## Overview